 Hi!
 I’m Tessa.

 I am a health equity professional presenter who speaks about Cultural Wisdom, The Four Elements.
-This work is based on a concept created by my husband, Dr. Roberto Dansie, Native Psychologist.
+This work is based on a concept created by my husband, Dr. Roberto Dansie, a Native Psychologist.

 I am a cultural storyteller specializing in storytelling for community engagement to integrate community knowledge, and empowering culture centered community involved research.

-Our work seeks to empower community-based, non-profit organizations, indigenous communities, rural farmworker communities, communities of color, people dealing with poverty, traumatized and underserved population’s health and educational needs.
+My work seeks to empower community-based, non-profit organizations, indigenous communities, rural farmworker communities, communities of color, people dealing with poverty, traumatized and underserved population’s health and educational needs.

 I am a Stanford University School of Medicine Health Equity Ambassador along with our daughter, Emily Dansie.
 This professional development program provides training in research and selected health equity topics to a cohort of community members.
 This is a community building, research, and health equity driven program and is an example of the innovative use of education by Stanford University, as well as showing a commitment to fostering collaboration in community-led research into the impacts of climate change on cancer and health equity.
 This approach values the lived experiences of the communities served within the Stanford Catchment Area.
 This recognizes community members as the experts.
 It allows for community members and advocates to be trained in facilitating research that will result in positive outcomes for the community and greater access to information about their social determinants of health, individually and collectively.